miztiik/dms-mongodb-to-documentdb/README.md

     Here we have demonstrated how to use Amazon Database Migration Service(DMS) to migrate data from MongoDB to DocumentDB.

 1.  ## 🎯 Additional Exercises

-    - We have shown how to migrate existing data using DMS.
-It is possible to use DMS to replicate changes(Change Data Capture - CDC).
-For this, you need to setup your mongodb(on EC2/OnPrem) as a replica set and set the migration type of database migration task to `Migrate existing data and replication ongoing changes`

     - If your mongo database is small in size, you try to migrate using `mongodump` and `mongorestore`.
 You can refer to this documentation[7]